-Sobhan Mohmand, Career Expert 16 Sept 2020
+Sobhan Mohmand, Career Expert 1 January 2024

 Your home address can be a positive trust indicator that you are local, established and settled in a particular location rather than being always on the go or not having a permanent address.

 If you live locally to the job you are applying for, including your address on your CV may add some additional value to your application as some employers give preference to local applicants over those that commute long distances to work.

-Ideally, it shouldn’t matter whether you are commuting for half an hour or one and a half hours; as long as you get to work on time and fulfil your duties, it’s all good.
+Ideally, it shouldn’t matter whether you are commuting for 10 minutes or an hour; as long as you get to work on time and fulfil your duties, it’s all good.

 Having an address on a CV can be an excellent trust factor.